Bon1138/wiki-brackets-shell/Building-brackets-shell.md

 ```

 Open a terminal window on the `brackets-shell` directory and run `scripts/make_symlinks.sh`.
 This will create symbolic links to several folders in the `deps/cef` directory.
-Open appshell.pbxproj in XCode.
+Open appshell.xcodeproj in XCode.
 NOTE: If you are using XCode 4.4, you will get a couple warnings.
 These are harmless, and will be fixed soon.

 ####Running
 When you launch Brackets, you will be prompted to select an `index.html` file.
 Navigate to your local copy of the brackets repo and select `src/index.html`.
 You will be prompted to select the `index.html` file every time you launch.